oracle/macaron/docs/source/pages/using.rst

 Analyzing more dependencies
 '''''''''''''''''''''''''''

 In some cases the dependencies that Macaron discovers lack a direct connection to a repository for it to analyze.
-To improve results in these instances, the Repository Finding feature can be enabled.
-This feature makes use of a dependency's identifying information that can be found using the package registries located on the Internet.

-.. note:: The Repository Finding feature currently only works for Java projects via SCM meta data found within artifact POM files.
+To improve results in these instances, Macaron is capable of automatically determining the repository and exact commit that matches the given dependency.
+For repositories, this is achieved through examination of SCM meta data found within artifact POM files (for Java), or use of Google's Open Source Insights API (for other languages).
+For commits, Macaron will attempt to match repository tags with the artifact version being sought, thereby requiring that the repository supports and uses tags on commits that were used for releases.

 This feature is enabled by default.
 To disable, or configure its behaviour in other ways, a custom ``defaults.ini`` should be passed to Macaron during execution.